top of page

 Wikipedia-Sambar Deer

-This is another species of Siphonophore which is periodically washed up on local beach at certain times of the year but not in great numbers as with Bluebottles.
+This is another species of Siphonophore which is periodically washed up on local beaches at certain times of the year but not in great numbers as with Bluebottles.

 A thin semicircular fin is set diagonally across the float and this acts like a sail which catches the wind and moves these creatures over great distances.